Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 What's the difference between UserService and AuthService?

-Instead of depending on outdated documentation or manually reviewing the repository, Claude analyzes the real code, understands comments, reviews commit history, and provides precise answers with specific project references.
+Instead of relying on outdated documentation or manually reviewing the repository, Claude analyzes the real code, understands comments, reviews commit history, and provides precise answers with specific project references.

-It doesn't require prompt engineering or prior knowledge of the architecture.
+It does not require prompt engineering or prior knowledge of the architecture.
 Just ask as you would in a daily or on Slack.

-Claude doesn't replace critical reading, but it does reduce the time needed to build a useful mental model of the system.
+Claude does not replace critical reading, but it does reduce the time needed to build a useful mental model of the system.

 Questions you can ask directly: